techiediaries/blog/_posts/2018-01-23-building-a-modern-web-application-with-django-rest-framework-and-vue-dot-js-part-1.markdown

 In this section, you will see how to secure the Django REST API with Auth0.

-In the next part, you will build the API, but before that you will add JWT authentication to your back-end using Auth0.
+In the next part, you will build the API, but before that, you will add JWT authentication to your back-end using Auth0.

 For this reason, you will need to install the [Django REST framework](http://www.django-rest-framework.org/).
 You will also need to install the `djangorestframework-jwt` package for handling JWT authentication.
-You will setup `djangorestframework-jwt` to use Auth0 for signing the JWT tokens.
+You will set up `djangorestframework-jwt` to use Auth0 for signing the JWT tokens.

 To do that, head back to your terminal, make sure the virtual environment we previously created is activated, and then run the following commands to install both packages using `pip`: